Welcome to the Wine Economics Research Centre

 The key objectives for the Wine Economics Research Centre are to:

 - publish wine economics research outputs and disseminate them to academia, the grape and wine industry and related industries, governments and the interested public

 - contribute to economics journals, wine industry journals and related publications

-- sponsor wine economics seminars, workshops and conferences and contribute to other grape and wine meetings
+- sponsor wine economics seminars, workshops and conferences and contribute to other grape and wine industry meetings